On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 \paragraph{\textbf{In-phase background.}}

-We once more begin our investigation by exploring the spectra of the IP-FBTC, but in the full-box configuration.
+We once more begin our investigation by exploring the spectra of an IP but full-box configuration.
 Also here, $q_o=1$ and $\theta=0$ are held fixed, while $\sigma\in[0,\pi]$ and $L\in[1,9]$ are varied.
-Recall that now $H\in[0,q_o]$ and $h\in[-q_o,q_o]$.
+Recall that now $H(\sigma)\in[0,q_o]$ and $h(\sigma)\in[-q_o,q_o]$.
 The corresponding spectrum of zeros is presented in Fig.~\ref{fig:roots_LhH_th_0}.
 Since an IP configuration preserves symmetry, only the zeros of the pair with $\Re k_o>0$ are shown.

 Let us first discuss the changes in the spectrum under an $L$ variation.
 As in the zero-box configuration, increasing $L$ increases the number of zeros, and thus the soliton solutions.
 This is readily seen in Figs.~\ref{fig:roots_LhH_th_0}(a)--(e) (top row).
 In Fig.~\ref{fig:roots_LhH_th_0}(a), having $L=1$, $k_1$ is the only pair of zeros, while for $L=5$ [Fig.~\ref{fig:roots_LhH_th_0}(c)] already three different pairs of zeros, $k_1$, $k_2$ and $k_3$, are potentially present.
-Finally, for $L=9$ [Fig.~\ref{fig:roots_LhH_th_0}(e)], up to six different pairs of zeros, $k_1\dots k_6$, occur.
+Finally, for $L=9$ [Fig.~\ref{fig:roots_LhH_th_0}(e)], up to six different pairs of zeros, $k_1,\dots,k_6$, occur.
 Notice though that, in the latter panel, there is not a single value of $\sigma$ where all six solutions coexist at the same time.
-Moreover, most of the zeros at large $L$ values, i.e., $L=7$ and $L=9$ (see Figs.~\ref{fig:roots_LhH_th_0}(d) and \ref{fig:roots_LhH_th_0}(e), respectively), remain around $\Re k_o = 1$, some of which having $|\Im k_o|<0.01$.
+Moreover, most of the zeros at large $L$ values, i.e., $L=7$ and 9 [see Figs.~\ref{fig:roots_LhH_th_0}(d) and \ref{fig:roots_LhH_th_0}(e), respectively], remain around $\Re k_o = 1$, some of which having $|\Im k_o|<0.01$.
 However, and in contrast to the zero-box configuration, the drops that characterized LIC solutions are absent in this setting.

+Now, let us monitor the changes in the spectra as $\sigma$ increases.
+Focusing initially on Figs.~\ref{fig:roots_LhH_th_0}(a)--\ref{fig:roots_LhH_th_0}(e) (top row) it is observed that, in contrast to the zero-box configuration, $\Re k_o$ does not always increase with $\sigma$.
+This becomes apparent upon inspecting $k_1$, whose $\Re k_1$ always decreases as $\sigma$ increases.
+Other examples are $k_2$ in Fig.~\ref{fig:roots_LhH_th_0}(d), or $k_4$ in Fig.~\ref{fig:roots_LhH_th_0}(e), as well as the bifurcation close to $\sigma=3\pi/4$, seen in Figs.~\ref{fig:roots_LhH_th_0}(c)--(e).
+We also need to distinguish between the regimes $\sigma\in[0,\pi/2)$ (white background) and $\sigma\in(\pi/2,\pi]$ (gray background).
+The former corresponds to $h>0$ (and $\alpha=0$), while the latter corresponds to $h<0$ or, equivalently, $h>0$ and $\alpha=\pi$ [see Eq.~\eqref{eq:initial_conditions}].